michaeltelford/govalidator/README.md

 Things the original repo already did well include:

-- Use of `valid` struct tags to define field validations.
+- Use of `valid:""` struct tags to define field validations.
 - Solid range of built in validators and the ability to create custom ones if required.
-- Allows `optional` (tag) validation where validations are only run if the struct field value provided is non zero; essentially validating the value's correctness, not it's presence.
-For zero values, validation doesn't fail; because it's an optional field.
 - Allows `required` (tag) validation where the struct field value provided must be non-zero based e.g. strings cannot be an empty string and integers cannot be zero etc.

 ## Installation